NickColley/probot-link-checker/README.md

 ## TODO

+- Add proper test suite
 - Cover more cases found in other scripts
-- Figure out a way to make this a remark plugin
+- Figure out a way to make this a remark plugin?
 - Relative links to Github UI stuff, like issues/new
 - Test for hidden dot .files
 - Test for relative paths without a dot infront